mirunapopescu99/DSCI-Churn-Prediction/README.md

 ## Notes:
-- Too regenerate visualisations, rerun the script.
+- To regenerate visualisations, rerun the script.
 - Adjust hyperparameters or features as needed.
 - Ensure dataset file is correctly named and located.
 - If you encounter issues with missing packages, ensure your environment is correctly set up and dependencies installed via `pip install -r requirements.txt`.